Book Production

 1. Victory City: A Novel, by Salman Rushdie, Random House

 A tale of magic, spanned over centuries, with destinies woven together in an unimaginable tapestry, sowed by gifts of gods and the hubris of (wo)men.
-It is a genuine Salman Rushdie fiction, revisiting a world of patriarchy and analyzing the thin threads that entwine an entire culture.
+It is a textbook example of how to write a novel blurb brought to you by Salman Rushdie, who revisits a world of patriarchy and analyzes the thin threads that entwine an entire culture.

 book blurbs victory city back cover